A Complete Idiot's Guide to Cuba

 - Scissors, forceps and thermometer (but don't bring them in hand luggage because these things are generally forbidden by airlines).

-- If you smoke cigars, Listerine is awesome, because it helps preventing mouth irritations.
-We also recommend to brush your teeths immediately after smoking a cigar, this will help you yo maintain your month free from any irritation and will keep your teeths clean.
+- If you smoke cigars, Listerine is awesome, because it helps preventing mouth infections provoked by tobacco.
+We also recommend to brush your teeths immediately after smoking a cigar, this will help you yo maintain your month free from any irritation and will keep your teeths clean (but this will not protect you from cancer).

 - Alcohol based handkerchiefs or lotions to sanitize your hands, because in Cuba is often difficult to find soap in bathrooms and it's very important to wash your hands before eating anything.
 This will help prevent illness which in Cuba are always possible.